 To understand why this is happening, it helps to know a bit about compost.

-Like a forest floor, the biological matter in a compost bin should be a roughly equal split between “brown” carbon rich materials, like leaves and cardboard, and “green”, like banana peel and coffee grinds.
+Like a forest floor, the biological matter in a compost bin should be a roughly equal split between “brown” carbon rich materials, like leaves and cardboard, and “green”, like banana peel and coffee grounds.
 Plants use carbon to build their stems and leaves.
 Animals (like us) eat plants.
-When organic matter decomposes, and the all of that cellular matter is broken down and turned back into soil.
-This cycle means that the amount of carbon in the world remains stable.
+When organic matter decomposes, all of that cellular matter is broken down and turned back into soil.
+This cycle means that the amount of carbon on our planet remains stable.

 To be able to use fossil fuels, we drill into the earth’s deepest layers to uncover millions of years of stored fossilised material.
 This biological matter, mostly plants, was not composted, but squished under water or mud where oxygen can’t reach it for billions of years.

 The plants that were buried deep at sea became gas and oil, and the plants that were buried in swamps became coal.
 Using big drills we extract this historical matter, drawing it up into our present, refine and burn it.
 Heating oil, gas and coal sparks a chemical reaction which causes the release of all the un-composted carbon that was captured by photosynthesis all those years ago.